 In the not-too-distant past, someone got the incredible idea of putting an old refrigerator in his garage.
 I’m pretty sure he won the Nobel Prize that year.
 He should have anyway…

-All over the world people tried to do the same thing with their old refrigerators.
+All over the world, people started to do the same thing with their old refrigerators.

-Most refrigerators are designed to work in a pretty narrow temperature band.
-Your house never really gets hotter than 80 degrees or colder than 60 degrees Fahrenheit.
+Most refrigerators are designed to work in a narrow temperature band because your house doesn’t get hotter than 80 degrees or colder than 60 degrees Fahrenheit.

-On the other hand, your garage can go from below freezing to above 100 degrees.
+Garages, on the other hand, can easily go from below freezing to above 100 degrees.
 We needed a fridge that could work in those extreme temperatures.

 There’s no special sauce here.

-Knowing that one simple fact can save you hundreds of dollars when you’re shopping for a new fridge.
+Knowing that simple fact can save you hundreds of dollars when shopping for a new garage fridge.

 In a hurry?

-If you don’t have much time, use the links below to quickly find the Best Garage Refrigerator and Freezer.
+If you don’t have much time, use the links below to quickly find the Best Garage Ready Refrigerators and Freezers.